 Under Missouri law, each promotional device, program, and notice must include the following information:

 This information must be provided to the prospective purchaser in writing or electronically at least once within a reasonable time period before a scheduled sales presentation.
-However, the required information does not need to be included in every advertisement or other written, oral, or electronic communication provided or made to a prospective purchaser before a scheduled sales presentation (Mo.
-Rev. Stat. § 407.610(2)).
+But the required information doesn't need to be included in every advertisement or other written, oral, or electronic communication provided or made to a prospective purchaser before a scheduled sales presentation.
+(Mo.
+Rev. Stat. § 407.610(2).)

-Additionally, a salesperson may not use deception, fraud, false promises, misrepresentation, unfair practices, or the concealment, suppression, or omission of any material fact in connection with a timeshare promotional device, advertisement, or sale (Mo.
-Rev. Stat. § 407.020 and § 407.610 (4)).
+Additionally, a timeshare salesperson may not use deception, fraud, false promises, misrepresentation, unfair practices, or the concealment, suppression, or omission of any material fact in connection with a timeshare promotional device, advertisement, or sale.
+(Mo.
+Rev. Stat. § 407.020 and § 407.610 (4).)

-Sometimes, timeshare sellers fail to provide promised gifts or prizes to potential buyers after the presentation.
+Sometimes, timeshare sellers don't provide promised gifts or prizes to potential buyers after the presentation.
 Missouri law bans this practice.

-In Missouri, if a prospective purchaser or purchaser does not receive the gift or prize (or a cash equivalent), he or she may bring a civil action to recover damages and, if he or she prevails, receive at least five times the cash retail value of the most expensive gift offered (not to exceed $1,000) in addition to such other actual damages as may be determined by the evidence (Mo.
-Rev. Stat. § 407.610(6)).
+In Missouri, if a prospective purchaser or purchaser doesn't receive the gift or prize (or a cash equivalent), that person may bring a civil action to recover damages and, if they prevail, receive at least five times the cash retail value of the most expensive gift offered (not to exceed $1,000) in addition to such other actual damages as may be determined by the evidence.
+(Mo.
+Rev. Stat. § 407.610(6).)

-If you take out a loan to purchase an interest in a deeded timeshare and fail to make your timeshare mortgage payments or keep up with the assessments, you will likely face foreclosure.
-(In addition to monthly mortgage payments, timeshare owners are ordinarily responsible for maintenance fees, special assessments, utilities, and taxes, collectively referred to as "assessments.”
-Find out more in Nolo’s article Can a Timeshare Be Foreclosed for Nonpayment of Fees or Assessments?)
-Missouri foreclosures can be judicial or nonjudicial.
+If you take out a loan to purchase an interest in a deeded timeshare and fail to make your mortgage payments, the lender (again, typically, the developer) might foreclose.
+In addition to monthly mortgage payments, timeshare owners are ordinarily responsible for maintenance fees, special assessments, utilities, and taxes, collectively referred to as "assessments."
+You might also face a foreclosure (or a lawsuit for a money judgment) if you fall behind in the timeshare assessments.